Bridge piercings are a type of nose piercing that is done in the area between the eyebrows.

 Other than the steps during bridge piercing aftercare, you would have to ensure that the right bridge piercing jewelry is selected.

 The right bridge piercing jewelry is usually in the form of a curved barbell.
-It is known to give the best results, better than a straight barbell, and works fine with all bridge piercings.
+It is known to give the best results, is better than a straight barbell, and works fine with all bridge piercings.

-The bridge piercing jewelry plays a big role in the healing and outcome of the piercing, and it is essential that these aspects are considered with care.
+Bridge piercing jewelry plays a big role in the healing and outcome of the piercing, and it is essential that these aspects are considered with care.

 A small curved barbell is considered to be the best bridge piercing jewelry as it ensures that the tension in the region is minimized.
 With a straight barbell, the stress in the area can be too much, leading to rejection and migration.